mnebuerquo/profile/sherman-adelson-resume.md

 Experienced in multiple aspects of Software Engineering, particularly modern web technologies, open source tools, project management, and user interface design.

 ##Experience:

+### Robert Half Technology
+#### Contractor - July 2015 to Present
+Responsible for software architecture, systems administration, and client deliverables.
+* Identified and migrated legacy servers, reducing monthly hosting cost.
+* Created policy for consistent, secure documentation of server configuration and login credentials for multiple sites.
+* Performed emergency server diagnostics and restoration for multiple clients.
+* Joined a failing software project and provided technical leadership enabling the project to be completed.
+* Performed triage on compromised website and composed plan for recovery.

 ###Zipscene, LLC
 ####Team Lead - February 2015 to July 2015
 Responsible for team maintaining customer facing software and building replacements for legacy systems.